 By rejecting the ideology that makes up the New World Order, Russia has essentially become a powerful nation, one whose politician could care less about sanctions by the United States and other New World Order nations.
 Cohen argued:

 “Underpinning these Washington follies was the notion, also promoted by President Obama and apparently still widespread in the sanction-happy US Congress, that Russia could and should be ‘isolated’ in world affairs.
 Suffice it to point out that today it is said that the United States is being isolated in international relations.
 Meanwhile, Russia’s seemingly tireless foreign minister, Sergei Lavrov, may be busier diplomatically than any of his counterparts around the world, certainly among the major powers.

 “Little if any of this seems to be understood by the US political-media establishment.
 Astonishingly, though perhaps not, US-Russian relations, still Washington’s single most important bilateral relationship, not only because of their nuclear arsenals, was not an issue in the recent Democratic presidential debates.
 We can therefore only guess whether or not any of the featured candidates would as president seek to reverse Russia’s drift away from the West—the one candidate who says she would do so, Tulsi Gabbard, having been excluded from the debates.”

-Perhaps the Democratic Party need to pay attention to what Cohen is saying here.
+Perhaps the military-industrial complex, the war machine in America, and the Neocons need to pay attention to what Cohen is saying here.